-- To prohibit aircraft with a Quota Count of more than 1 to take off or land during the night time period.
-This became effective from October 2018 - To introduce a more stringent night time noise limit of 83 db(A).
-This has now been actioned and the limit is in force. - To increase the continuous descent approach to 96% - To investigate the possibility of a 3.2° glide slope to runway 33.
-This would need permission from CAA and is dependent on the outcome of a trial at Heathrow - To assess the noise impact of using noise departure procedures NADP1 and NADP2.
+- To prohibit aircraft with a Quota Count of more than 1 to take off or land during the night time period. - To introduce a more stringent night time noise limit of 83 db(A).
+This has now been actioned and the limit is in force. - To increase the continuous descent approach to 96% - To investigate the possibility of a 3.2° glide slope to runway 33. - To assess the noise impact of using noise departure procedures NADP1 and NADP2.
 (This is discussed later.) - To investigate the feasibility of further reducing the night time noise limit to 81 dB(A)

-The main aims of the Noise Action Plan have not changed and Birmingham airport will continue to measure aircraft noise to understand the impact on local communities and identify areas that can be improved.
+The main aims of the Noise Action Plan have not changed and Birmingham Airport will continue to measure aircraft noise to understand the impact on local communities and identify areas that can be improved.
 The plan contains a comprehensive noise management system is in operation and is closely monitored and reported to Solihull MBC.